sguldemond/okeanos/demo/README.md

 Cmd + Ctrl + hjkl

 ## Change Grid Size

+*I remapped the right control key to Cmd + Ctrl + Shift + Alt so this is easier to press than it looks.*

 **Horizontal**
 - Cmd + Ctrl + Shift + Alt + z